A Lifelong Learning Approach to Mobile Robot Navigation: Experiments

-\mysubsection{Physical Experiments} Our lifelong navigation method is also implemented on a physical Jackal robot.
+LLfN is also implemented on a physical Jackal robot.
 In the physical experiments (Figure \ref{fig::three_tasks}), we use the same setup, while all computation is done onboard the robot using an Intel Core i5-4570TE CPU.
 The physical Jackal has a Velodyne LiDAR, whose 3D point cloud data is converted to 360$^{\circ}$ 2095-dimensional laser scan.
 We design the physical test environments such that the goal of one environment smoothly transitions to the start of the next.
 Therefore the robot can traverse through all three environments in one shot.
 For training, we manually label the current environment for the learner.
-During deployment, the robot uses only one $\pi_\theta$ for each traverse.
+During deployment, the robot uses only one $\pi_\theta$ for each traversal.

-In the physical experiments, we compare our lifelong navigation framework with three baselines: DWA, Sequential Training, and Individual Models.
-Sequential Training and Lifelong Navigation are conducted in the same way as in the simulated experiments.
-In addition, Individual Models start with the final model of the last environment and then train a separate model using data from the current environment.
-These three individual models are applied to their corresponding environments separately.
-The Individual Models baseline does not use lifelong navigation and requires different models for each environment.
-It is expected to represent an upper-bound of navigation performance with additional resources (900 data points and three separate models).
-The individual model for environment 3 is also the final Sequential Training model.
-It is then applied to the first two environments after being sequentially trained on all three environments to see if catastrophic forgetting happens through Sequential Training on the physical robot.
-Training every model takes less than two minutes on the robot's onboard CPU.
+In the physical experiments, we compare LLfN with three baselines: DWA, Sequential Training, and Individual Models.
+Sequential Training and LLfN are conducted in the same way as in the simulated experiments.
+Individual Models are checkpoints of Sequentially Trained models up to the corresponding environment.
+Since these Individual Models do not suffer from forgetting, they serve as the \emph{best} models in Sequential Training.
+In contrast, the Sequentially Trained model is the final model after training on all 3 environments (thus ends up being much more effective on Environment 3 than Environment 1 or 2).
+The downside of Individual Models is that the number of models increases with the number of environments.
+Thanks to the constraint on data size, training each model takes less than two minutes on the robot's onboard CPU.